burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Standart `#include` preprocessor directive helps organize project but at a considerable cost.
 The desirability of modules due to B.Stroustroup was already well known in 1980.

-Modules will come from C++20 to upgrade the understanding of header files.
+Modules have come with C++20 to upgrade the understanding of header files.
 And there are reasons to include it in standards.B.Stroustroup mentions two things:
 - Google reports x2-4 improvements in compile-time
 - Microsoft reports x5-x50 times improvements in compile time

+Result of applying modules:
+* Reduce compilation time.
-Modules result in reduced compilation times.
-The order in which you import modules never matters.
+* The order in which you import modules never matters.

-The C++20 has introduced the mechanism to form self-contained subcomponents of related functionality, called a module.
-Important conceptual things:
+The C++20 has introduced that mechanism to form a self-contained subcomponents of related functionality and called it a *module*.

+Before technical details, let's take a look into several critical conceptual things:

-* A module can *export* any number of C++ entities (functions, constants, types, and so on)
+* A module can **export** any number of C++ entities (functions, constants, types, etc.)
-* An exported entity by one module can be used in any source file that *imports* that module.
+* An exported entity by one module can be used in any source file that **imports** that module.
-* A module can *export entire other modules*.
+* A module can **export entire other modules**.
-* The combination of all entities that a module export is called the *module interface*.
+* The combination of all entities that a module export is called the **module interface**.

-In real life compiler is not yet fully supported modules (At the moment of 2022), so please be careful.
+In real life, compilers are not yet fully supported modules (At the moment of 2022), so please be careful if you're going to use them in 2022 and check that your toolchain supports it.

-Modules usage has many features so that we will go example by example.
+We will go example by example to open all features.

 ## Single Module Interface File/Module Unit